-The KMC Commander AFMS module allows you to configure, control, tune, and monitor the operation of a KMC Conquest Airflow Measurement System (AFMS).
-The icon appears in KMC Commander's side navigation bar after an AFMS controller is discovered and saved in Networks Explorer.
+The AFMS module allows you to configure, control, tune, and monitor the operation of an Airflow Measurement System (AFMS).
+The icon appears in KMC Commander's side navigation bar after an AFMS controller is discovered and assigned a profile (with at least one point of interest) in Networks Explorer.